-Creative Writing, a rigorous composition course, asks high school students to demonstrate their skill in such forms of writing as fictional writing, short stories, poetry, and drama.
+Description: Creative Writing, a rigorous composition course, asks high school students to demonstrate their skill in such forms of writing as fictional writing, short stories, poetry, and drama.
 All students are expected to demonstrate an understanding of the recursive nature of the writing process, effectively applying the conventions of usage and the mechanics of written English.
-The
+The students' evaluation of their own writing as well as the writing of others ensures that students completing this course are able to analyze and discuss published and unpublished pieces of writing, develop peer and self-assessments for effective writing, and set their own goals as writers.
+This course satisfies the advanced English requirement.

+Practical Writing

+Course Number: EL313

+Offered in: 9-12

+Credits: 1

-Practical Writing Course Number: EL313 Offered in: 9-12 Credits: 1 Level: On level Prerequisites: None
+Level: On level

-This course allows high school students to develop the skills necessary for practical writing.
+Description: This course allows high school students to develop the skills necessary for practical writing.
 It emphasizes skill in the use of conventions and mechanics of written English, the appropriate and effective application of English grammar and the effective use of vocabulary.
 Students are expected to understand and demonstrate the writing process through a variety of written texts.

+Journalism

-Journalism Course Number: EJ113 Offered in: 9-12 Credits: 1 Level: On level Prerequisites: None
+Course Number: EJ113 Offered in: 9-12

+Credits: 1 Level: On level Prerequisites: None

-Students enrolled in Journalism write in a variety of forms for a variety of audiences and purposes.
+Description: Students enrolled in Journalism write in a variety of forms for a variety of audiences and purposes.
 High school students enrolled in this course are expected to plan, draft, and complete written compositions on a regular basis, carefully examining their papers for clarity, engaging language, and the correct use of the conventions and mechanics of written English.
 In Journalism, students are expected to write in a variety of forms and for a variety of audiences and purposes.
 Students will become analytical consumers of media and technology to enhance their communication skills.
-Students enrolled in Journalism will learn journalistic traditions, research self-selected topics, write journalistic texts, and learn the principles of publishing.
+Students enrolled in Journalism will learn journalistic traditions, research selfselected topics, write journalistic texts, and learn the principles of publishing.

+Photojournalism

-Photojournalism Course Number: EP113 Offered in: 9-12 Credits: 1 Level: On level Prerequisites: 35mm SLR camera (or DSLR camera)
+Course Number: EP113 Offered in: 9-12

-Students enrolled in Photojournalism communicate in a variety of forms for a variety of audiences and purposes.
+Description: Students enrolled in Photojournalism communicate in a variety of forms for a variety of audiences and purposes.
 High school students are expected to plan, interpret, and critique visual representation, carefully examining their product for publication.
 Students will become analytical consumers of media and technology to enhance their communication skills.
 High school students will study the laws and ethical considerations that impact photography.
-Students enrolled in this course will refine and enhance their journalistic skills and plan, prepare, and produce photographs for a journalistic publication, whether print, digital, or online media. (estimated cost - \$100).
+Students enrolled in this course will refine and enhance their journalistic skills and plan, prepare, and produce photographs for a journalistic publication, whether print, digital, or online media.

-Advanced Journalism:

-Newspaper I, II, III
+Advanced Journalism: Newspaper I, II, III

-Course Number: EN112, EN122, EN132 Offered in: 9-12 Credits: 1 per year
+Course Number: EN112, EN122, EN132

-Prerequisites: Journalism I or Photojournalism and teacher recommendation
+Prerequisites: Journalism I or Photojournalism and teacher

-Students enrolled in Advanced Journalism: Newspaper I, II, III will communicate in a variety of forms such as print, digital, or online media for a variety of audiences and purposes.
-High school students are expected to plan, draft, and complete written and/or visual communications on a regular basis, carefully examining their copy for clarity, engaging language, and the correct use of the conventions and mechanics of written English.
+Description: Students enrolled in Advanced Journalism: Newspaper I, II, III will communicate in a variety of forms such as print, digital, or online media for a variety of audiences and purposes.
+High school students are expected to plan, draft, and complete written and/ or visual communications on a regular basis, carefully examining their copy for clarity, engaging language, and the correct use of the conventions and mechanics of written English.
 In Advanced Journalism: Newspaper I, II, III students are expected to become analytical consumers of media and technology to enhance their communication skills.
 In addition, students will apply journalistic ethics and standards.
 Students enrolled in Advanced Journalism: Newspaper I, II, III will refine and enhance their journalistic skills, research self-selected topics, and plan, organize, and prepare a project(s) in one or more forms of media.

-Advanced Journalism: Yearbook

-Production I, II, III
+Advanced Journalism: Yearbook Production I, II, III

-Course Number: EY112, EY122, EY132 Offered in: 9-12 Credits: 1 per year
+Course Number: EY112, EY122, EY132

-Prerequisites: Journalism I or Photojournalism and teacher recommendation
+Prerequisites: Journalism I or Photojournalism and teacher